ReadyResearchersTemplates/demo-day-assignment/README.md

 #### `Introduction`

-Likely the most difficult part to get right, the `Introduction` typically has its own formal conventions:
+Likely the most difficult part to get right, the `Introduction` features some formal constraint-based conventions which make it a bit tough:

 - [ ] the name of the project
 - [ ] simple, succinct description of the project which is direct and _not abstract_
-- [ ] the value/problem that the project, fully completed, will provide or solve
+- [ ] the well-defined value/problem that the project, fully completed, will provide or solve
 - [ ] evidence that provides scale or support for the value provided or problem addressed

 While departures from this format obviously work, focusing on building your presentation from these elements